Price Guide and Frequently Asked Questions (Including Terms & Conditions)

 12. How do I make a complaint?

 If your complaint is related to the work carried out, please get in touch within 2 days of receipt of your bear/toy.
 We will remedy ANY and ALL concerns/mistakes that are down to us, free of charge!
-If your complaint concerns one of the following and relates to an enquiry (we decided not to accept a bear/toy for whatever reason, we decided not to take an enquiry further for whatever reason, we asked to be treated with politeness and respect, you took exception to the word 'No', you didn't like our attitude, or anything else that has absolutely nothing whatsoever to do with a repair that we have carried out), then please just take your business elsewhere.
+If your complaint concerns my lack of customer service skills, or is personally abusive, then please just take your business elsewhere.

 13. How much will the repair/restoration cost?